galaxyproject/galaxy_mentor_network/content/about.md

 We hope to increase the proficiency of members in the use of Galaxy tools and servers, contributing to open source projects as well as becoming active members of any of our channels and working groups.

-## The GMN Mentoring Program
+## The Galaxy Mentoring Program

-The GMN Mentoring Program is run on an open enrollment basis where mentees and mentors can apply at any time of need, this is so especially because we have a lot of new members who join regularly and may immediately need someone to guide them.
+The Galaxy Mentoring Program is run on an open enrollment basis where mentees and mentors can apply at any time of need, this is so especially because we have a lot of new members who join regularly and may immediately need someone to guide them.
 This is a program by Galaxy members and for Galaxy members.

 We define mentoring as information and knowledge sharing between Galaxy members for the purpose of achieving an agreed goal through dialogue, action and reflection.